takagiy/index-markdown-pages/example/foo/filename_includes_(paren).md

-# Test to see action can handle filenames with parentheses
+# Test to see if action can handle filenames with parentheses